digitalocean/do-markdownit/README.md

 `@digitalocean/do-markdownit/vendor/prismjs/components` are included in the bundle -- `prism-core.js` is the only "required" file, all others are language definitions.

-We expose two utilities in the `util/prism_util.js` file to help with this.
-First is the `getDependencies` method which takes a PrismJS language and will return all the language dependencies that also need to be loaded for it.
-For Webpack users specifically, we also expose a `restrictWebpack` method that takes an array of PrismJS languages to include and returns a Webpack plugin you can include to restrict the paths included in the bundle.
+We expose two utilities to help with this.
+First is the `getDependencies` method in `util/prism_util.js` which takes a PrismJS language and will return all the language dependencies that also need to be loaded for it.
+For Webpack users specifically, we also expose a method in `util/prism_webpack.js` that takes an array of PrismJS languages to include and returns a Webpack plugin you can include to restrict the paths included in the bundle.

 ```js
 const { getDependencies } = require('@digitalocean/do-markdownit/util/prism_util');